 Admin: Corporate Admin

-Page: Administration > Public Api Users
+Page: Tools > Developer Tools > Public API Users

 Corporate Admin keeps track of your authorized Public API users.